AnubisSec/anubissec.github.io/_posts/2026-01-06-AWXFiltrate-Extracting-Credentials-From-Ansible-Watchtower.md

 AWX enables users to securely store credential material and inject it into Ansible playbooks when needed.
 For instance, if a playbook must interact with a cloud service, you can store the cloud provider’s credentials in AWX and reference them from the playbook, eliminating the need to hardcode sensitive information.

 ![](/assets/images/AWXFiltrate/credentialTypes.png)
-_Different types of credentials AWX supports_
+_Different types of credentials in AWX_

 ## Investigating AWX Web Panel